Skip to Content

 In reality, the islands are not far from this stereotypical image, but they offer a wealth of experiences far beyond fancy beaches.

-From the Solomon Islands to New Caledonia, the Pitcairn Islands, Papua New Guinea and Easter Island, these island groups and volcanic islands offer turqoise water, coral reefs, sea turtles, humpback whales, boat trips, beautiful tropical beaches, water sports, scuba diving—anything you can dream of.
+From the Solomon Islands to New Caledonia, the Pitcairn Islands, Papua New Guinea, and Easter Island, these volcanic island groups offer turquoise water, coral reefs, sea turtles, humpback whales, boat trips, beautiful tropical beaches, water sports, and scuba diving—anything you can dream of.

 The last specks of land to be colonized by humans due to their isolation, it's no surprise that budget travelers are often put off by the challenges of exploring this remote location.

-But a wise person once said that the most beautiful places in the world are also the hardest to reach, and in the case of the beautiful beaches of these remote archipelagos of the Pacific Ocean, this overused proverb is spot on.
+A wise person once said that the most beautiful places in the world are also the hardest to reach.
+This overused proverb is spot on regarding the beautiful beaches of these remote archipelagos in the Pacific Ocean.

 1. Set the Right Expectations